danieljsharpe/DISCOTRESS/documentation.md

   Name of the file containing the target number of trajectories in each bin (single-column, number of entries equal to the number of communities in the network).

 **DIMREDUCTION** `str`
   mandatory if **WRAPPER DIMREDN**, which initialises a special wrapper class that does not perform the usual code function, which is to simulate &#120068; &#8592; &#120069; transition paths, and instead instructs the program to simulate many short trajectories starting from each community, each of length in time equal to **TRAJT**.
-These trajectories are printed to files _walker.x.y.dat_, where _x_ is the ID of the community, and _y_ is the iteration number for that community.
-A script to estimate a coarse-grained discrete- or continuous-time Markov chain from the relevant trajectory information (namely, the times at which communities are occupied) is available [here](https://github.com/danieljsharpe/DISCOTRESS_tools/tree/master/discotress_coarsegrainer).
-Trajectory information is written to files whenever a trajectory transitions to a new community.
-The total number of trajectories that are to be simulated starting from each community is listed in the file given as the string arg.
-This calculation is parallelised, using a number of threads equal to **NTHREADS** (defaults to maximum number of threads available).
-This calculation is compatible with two algorithms to propagate individual trajectories: **TRAJ KPS**, and **TRAJ MCAMC** (without **MEANRATE**).
-The communities of nodes must be specified (**COMMSFILE** keyword). **NABPATHS**, **MAXIT**, and **BINSFILE** keywords are ignored.
-This setup is incompatible with specification of an initial condition via the **INITCONDFILE** keyword, and with the **NODESAFILE** and **NODESBFILE** keywords.
-Instead, a local equilibrium within the starting community is assumed as the initial probability distribution for each macrostate.
-Note that **WRAPPER DIMREDN** requires this keyword, **TRAJT**, and **DUMPINTVLS** to all be set.
+The total number of trajectories that are to be simulated starting from each community is listed in the file given as the string arg (single-column format, length equal to number of communities, set via the **COMMSFILE** keyword).

 **KPSKMCSTEPS** `int`
   optional.
 If **TRAJ** is **KPS** or **MCAMC**, specifies the number of standard BKL steps to be performed after a kPS or MCAMC escape from a trapping basin.
 Default is 0 (pure kPS (or MCAMC), no kMC steps).
 However, this is not the recommended value.
 If using **TRAJ KPS** or **TRAJ MCAMC**, for most systems, great gains in simulation efficiency will be achieved by setting **KPSKMCSTEPS** to an appropriate nonzero value.
 This is because many metastable systems will feature transition regions between metastable states.
 Therefore, after each basin escape, the trajectory will likely flicker between the two basins.
 Rather than simulate expensive kPS or MCAMC basin escape iterations for these trivial recrossings, it is much more efficient to perform standard BKL steps.
 Note that this keyword does not require **BRANCHPROBS** to be set, and can also be used with **DISCRETETIME**.
 Ignored if **ADAPTIVECOMMS**.